-With so much to do, the last thing you're thinking of doing is to take some much-needed time out.
-But this is exactly why you should catch a breath and do something fun and relaxing.
-Even just a half hour here and there will go a long way towards ensuring you don't feel overwhelmed.
-So in between all the sorting and packing, put your feet up, read a book, go out for lunch with a friend, have a relaxing dinner or even a quiet cup of coffee—anything that will give you a chance to have a moment or two of downtime.
+With so much to do, the last thing you're thinking of doing is to take a much-needed time-out—but this is exactly why you should catch a breath and do something fun and relaxing.
+Even just a half hour here and there will go a long way toward ensuring you don't feel overwhelmed.
+In between all the sorting and packing, put your feet up, read a book, go out for lunch with a friend, have a relaxing dinner or even a quiet cup of coffee—anything that will give you a chance to have a moment or two of downtime.

 It may not seem possible, but try to think of your move as an opportunity for change.
 Whether that change is coming in the form of a new town, a new job, or getting away from a bad experience, moving can be thought of as something that's bringing about a change in your life.
 If you can, savor this rare experience and think about all the positive things that are coming your way because you're taking a chance, you're creating a new opportunity, and you're stepping away from the familiar.
 If that doesn't work, try to think about it not as a long, arduous process, but rather one day that could, and probably will, change your life.